vasubandaru/vasubandaru.github.io/_posts/2018-09-29-Learn-Python.md

-But we won't be using column numbers most of the times, we use names.
+But we won't be using column numbers most of the times, we use column names.
 So how do we do it

 ```python
 df['Year'] #Single Column